 -6-

-Beyond the pale high swirls of worlds that have plenty of water in their atmosphere, hospitals tend to place their orbiting complexes there.
+Beyond the pale high swirls of worlds that have plenty of water in their atmosphere, specialized hospitals tend to place their orbiting complexes there.
 Iron and marble, wired as all things of the vast future, so is the windowed bed where Jorj remains idle of mind.
-The room holds a scant scent of ether, mint and burnt silicon.
-A microdose of heaven and earthly delights remains as such, but never escapes the unnatural touch of mineral and wires that have been made into seals.
-Such is the place between the walls and so is the empty space between each solid surface, here and everywhere man goes.

-More of a Claimant's place, Jorj is here on a whim.
-Future-fear, an anxious emotional sway of Varhas made to, off-world and in a care that is not affordable to any Contestants other than champions.
+More of a Claimant's place, Jorj is hospitalized here on a whim.
+Future-fear, an anxious emotional sway of Varhas right after their latest match, made them both go off-world for care should not be affordable to any Contestants other than champions.

 Jorj remains there in the ambient-free room, unbound by any intravenous tubes, drawn to the great patterns outside.
-Clouds, swirls and magnetic forces, traces of white on streaks of brown in a backdrop of green phasing to orange.
-All pulled by their sides into a curve, completely covering the planetary swampland underneath and letting only pure of steel and raw of crystal skyscrapers edges, peek through the ethereal, ill-warm blanket.
+Clouds, swirls and magnetic forces, traces of white on streaks of brown in a backdrop of green phasing to orange, Dur-Baqa appears as endless pearl looming near.
+All vapors pulled into a curve, completely covering the planetary swampland underneath and letting only pure of steel and raw of crystal skyscrapers edges, peek through the ethereal, ill-warm blanket.

-Luck, certainty itself had once more been swayed off course.
+Luck, certainty itself had once more been swayed off course, Varhas thinks.
 Again, when the match was to go a specific way, it went another.
 Jorj did not die twice and the match ended before the expected outcome.
-This is what intrigued Varhas and how diligently now he is searching for an answer.
-The course of luck, the intrigues hidden in details.
+This is what intrigued Varhas and fueled diligence as he was searching for an answer.
+The course of luck, the intrigues hidden in natural details.

-What has happened to Jorj has happened elsewhere and this is but a widespread phenomenon that has become interest for study.
-The doctors came from far and wide across the thirty three worlds of mankind, directed by peer and Claimant alike, to pass their time around this phenomenon, wholly contained within the Contestant.
+What has happened to Jorj has also happened elsewhere, in different manifestations and this is but a widespread phenomenon that has become interest for study.
+The doctors came from far and wide across the thirty-three worlds of mankind, directed by peer and Claimant alike, to pass their time and spend their brainpower around this phenomenon.
+A constant work had begun against an ever-expanding strangeness.

 -

 "Awful.
 You are awful at this!"
-The ball strikes at the wall with incredible crudeness.
-The hand that strikes it, does so with great force and the tennis ball bounces back with speed.
+The tennis ball strikes at the wall bouncing along to planetary gravity.
+The hand that strikes it, does so with great force and the ball bounces back with speed.
 The Claimant dashes to hit it with his racket.
-Forewarned, he is there by mere partials in the seconds and there is always an answer back, even if there is great difference of physical ability inbetween the two.
+Forewarned, he is there by mere partials in the seconds and there is always an answer back, even if there is great difference of physical ability inbetween Claimant and Contestant.

 The game goes on for a while, until they are both spent.
 That unordered sound has left them, by way of exertion.
-Every flex has pounded away at that great ambience witnessed in orbit.
+Every flex has pounded away at that great ambience of peace witnessed during orbit.
 Only the two remain now.
-One, half the size of the other and out again into the planet's asphalt.
+One, almost half the size of the other and out again they both go, into the planet's wet asphalt streets.

 Fog covers the distance.
-There is a round place underfoot that is all the roads and pavements, all the shops, glass doors and lights and as this fades into the ring of gray around them, it then turns black high above and radiating columns break it into straight pillars.
+There is a ring of gray that conceals all the roads and pavements, all the shops, glass doors and chokes the lights.
+As this ring fades into a deep blur far away, above, it turns blackened gold and plastered to the radiating crystal columns.
 Dawn nears, but only in the high crystal spires above and none so nearby.

 "Should we even feel this certain, while everyone around us, you know, is just dying a little?"

 Compared to the previous week, where the sun parsed itself through and out and the people went about their ways with ease, it is now a free for all, where every random on the street had speed to their step.
-Cloaked within the haze, they now run to sell their apartments, to move out for more certain times and places.
+Cloaked within the haze, they now run to sell their apartments, to move out and into places of more certainty.

 To the two, this looks like hell.
 A slip, a slide, a fall.
 A sprained ankle and a curse out into the atmosphere.
 An everyday heat.
 Anxious and boring, lukewarm as the bogs that they have both only seen from orbit.